Updated November 5, 2019

 Theodore Roosevelt first viewed the Grand Canyon in 1903.
 He was greeted with endless views of painted cliffs and plateaus — a breathtaking landscape we can still experience today.
 The Colorado River carves through the bottom of the mile-deep, steep-walled canyon, traveling for 277 miles in northern Arizona.
 The Grand Canyon was designated a national monument in 1908, and became the nation’s 17th national park in 1919.

-Grand Canyon National Park is the second most visited national park in the United States, but despite the crowds, it’s quite easy to find the same solitude that Teddy Roosevelt experienced if you know where to look.
-Most visitors drive along the canyon’s South Rim, stopping at the view points, snapping photos, and heading on their way.
+Grand Canyon National Park is the second most visited national park in the United States and is one thing you must see in America before you die.
+But despite the crowds, it’s quite easy to find the same solitude that Teddy Roosevelt experienced if you know where to look.
+Most visitors drive along the canyon’s South Rim, stopping at the viewpoints, snapping photos, and heading on their way.
 For a more intimate experience, we suggest setting up camp at Desert View Campground and taking some time to explore on foot.